 If you’re going to request a payment holiday, make sure you check that it won’t affect your credit rating or mark any arrears against your account.
 Also don’t just cancel your direct debit, remember that you’ll need permission from your lender first.

 Unless you are concerned that COVID-19 may cost you your job or something like that, you should not pull out of your purchase.
 Ideally, everyone should proceed as normal for now to see how things go.
 You don’t need to commit to completing your purchase until your contracts are exchanged.

 No changes here.
 We will provide advice accordingly, once we have assessed your requirements.
 Please get in touch for Mortgage Advice in York.

 The key thing here is to not panic.
 We’re all here to help you with your mortgage problems, helping you through the next few months.
 At some point in the coming weeks or months, things will restart again.
 We’ll all be back to normal in no time.

-You can still get in touch with a Mortgage Advisor in York at Yorkmoneyman from 8 am -10 pm, 7 days a week.
+You can still get in touch with a Mortgage Advisor in York at Yorkmoneyman from early on until late into the evening, 7 days a week.
 We’re making sure that we’re doing business is as usual so that you’re able to get Mortgage Advice in York anytime that you need it.
 We can’t wait for you to Get in Touch and help you with all of your mortgage needs.